 If you have been suffering from feelings of nausea and fatigue, the end may be in sight.
 Although they often continue until week 13 (and sometimes throughout the whole pregnancy), you may notice the feelings subside a little over the coming weeks.
 It is important to maintain a healthy diet, even if you are struggling with food aversions and feelings of nausea.
 Although ‘snacking’ can help to alleviate nausea, try to eat healthy snacks.
 Dried foods, especially apricots, are also iron-rich and nuts provide the protein you need along with many B vitamins.
 You may experience digestive problems, such as flatulence and constipation, these are caused by high levels of progesterone slowing down the digestive system.

 As you approach the end of your first trimester, you may notice the linea negra appear on your stomach, this is a vertical band of dark pigmentation in your skin.
 This is perfectly normal and not all women experience it.

 Vaginal bleeding is not uncommon.
 If it is not associated with cramping or pain, it can be harmless.
 It’s always best to check any bleeding with your doctor or midwife.
 Bleeding of this type may continue for some days but generally changes from bright red to dark red to brown before it disappears.
-In some cases a bruise is seen on the placenta on ultrasound scan: this is called a subchorionic haematoma.
+In some cases an area of bleeding is seen on the placenta on ultrasound scan: this is called a subchorionic haematoma.
 The dark red bleeding is likely to be persistent if this is present.
 The risk of an ectopic pregnancy has generally passed at this stage except in rare cases.